Walsenburg, Colorado

-Walsenburg is the Statutory City that is the county seat and the most populous municipality of Huerfano County, Colorado, United States.
+Walsenburg is the statutory city that is the county seat of and the most populous municipality in Huerfano County, Colorado, United States.
 The city population was 3,049 at the 2020 census, down from 3,068 in 2010.

 History

 Walsenburg was originally settled under the name of La Plaza de los Leones in 1859.
 The settlement was named after settler Don Miguel Antonio de Leon, who came along with others from New Mexico.

 A post office called Walsenburg has been in operation since 1870.
 The community was named after Fred Walsen, an early settler.
-Robert Ford, the assassin of outlaw Jesse James, operated a combination saloon and gambling house in Walsenburg; his home at 320 West 7th Street still stands.
+Robert Ford, the famous gunman, operated a combination saloon and gambling house in Walsenburg; his home at 320 West 7th Street still stands.
 The town is also remembered in sports history due to a famous newspaper gaffe ("Will Overhead") after the 1933 Indianapolis 500.

 Colorado Coalfield War

 Walsenburg played a central role in the 1913-1914 Strike of the United Mine Workers of America against the Rockefeller-owned Colorado Fuel and Iron, an event better known as the Colorado Coalfield War.
-The town was the site of a Colorado and Southern Railway stop and location of several gun-battles before and after the 20 April 1914 Ludlow Massacre that killed over a dozen women and children when Colorado National Guard opened fire on a striker encampment at Ludlow, 22 miles south of Walsenburg.
-Among the first instances of violence in Walsenburg during the coal strikes is known as the Seventh Street Massacre, which saw three miners died in a shooting perpetrated by newly minted Walsenburg deputies.
+The town was the site of a Colorado and Southern Railway stop and location of several gun-battles before and after the April 20, 1914 Ludlow Massacre that killed over a dozen women and children when Colorado National Guard opened fire on a striker encampment at Ludlow, 22 miles south of Walsenburg.
+Among the first instances of violence in Walsenburg during the coal strikes is known as the Seventh Street Massacre, which saw three miners die in a shooting perpetrated by newly minted Walsenburg deputies.

-The Battle of Walsenburg (28-29 April 1914) was the penultimate engagement of National Guard and militia against pro-strikers during the 10-Day War stage of the conflict.
+The Battle of Walsenburg (April 28–29, 1914) was the penultimate engagement of National Guard and militia against pro-strikers during the 10-Day War stage of the conflict.
 Several men on both sides, as well as at least one uninvolved civilian, were killed before strikers withdrew.

 Walsenburg is mentioned in the Woody Guthrie song "Ludlow Massacre".

+1927-1928 Colorado Coal Strike

+In 1927 the coal mines in Walsenburg were one of the many shutdown during the statewide strike led by the IWW.